 my work can feel important or not so important.

 Some days do feel important.
-Shifting laundry, papers and schedules doesn’t always feel important.
+Sorting laundry, shifting through papers and schedules doesn’t always feel important.

 What will give your work or responsibilities meaning this summer?